potamouch/lafd/work/readme.txt

 12 - Bow wow is returned to Mme miaou miaou
 13 - Bridge is builded
 14 - Golden leaves quest are founded
+15 - Gold leaves are given to Richard
-15 - Dungeon 3 key is retrieved
+16 - Dungeon 3 key is retrieved
-16 - Dungeon 3 is opened
+17 - Dungeon 3 is opened
-17 - Dungeon 3 is resolved
+18 - Dungeon 3 is resolved
-18 - Dream fish ballad is learned
+19 - Dream fish ballad is learned
-19 - The walrus is revealed
+20 - The walrus is revealed
-20 - The Sand Snake is killed
+21 - The Sand Snake is killed
-21 - Dungeon 4 key is retrieved
+22 - Dungeon 4 key is retrieved
-22 - Dungeon 4 is opened
+23 - Dungeon 4 is opened
-23 - Dungeon 4 is resolved
+24 - Dungeon 4 is resolved

-EQUIPMENT

-Sword
-Schield
-Feather
-Bracelet of force

 PROCESSED MUSIC